soundpress/RulesOfNYC/docs/c38/index.rst

 (a) The following terms (as they are used in this section) will have the meanings listed below:

    "Adult League."
 Adult Leagues are Adult Recreation sports leagues, including, but not limited to community based organization leagues, independent leagues, college leagues and corporate leagues.

    "Adult Recreation."
 Adult Recreation refers to a category of applicants for and holders of permits for the use of ballfields or courts for athletic activity that are not within the category of Youth Recreation.

    "New Applicant."
 New Applicant(s) are:

       (1) those applicant(s) that received permits for the previous year or season, and wish to apply for a different number of hours, or a different number of ballfields or courts at the same location for which a permit was held in the previous year or season;

       (2) applicant(s) who have never sought permits for the use of a particular ballfield or court before; or

       (3) Returning Applicant(s) who include new or additional requests in their permit application(s) are treated as New Applicant(s) for such new or additional permit requests.

    "Returning Applicant."
 Returning Applicant(s) are those applicant(s) requesting the same number of hours, and number of ballfields or courts at a location as they received under permit(s) for the previous year or season.

    "Seasonal Applicant."
 Seasonal Applicant(s) are all applicants who are not within the category of Short Term Permit Applicants.

    "Short Term Permit Applicant."
 Short Term Applicant(s) are applicants that request permits to use ballfield(s) or court(s) for no more than four (4) days of athletic activity within a seven (7) day period.
 The request must not be connected with any other request for a ballfield or court permit during the same season.

    "Youth League."
 Youth Leagues are Youth Recreation sports leagues, including, but not limited to high school leagues, little leagues, community based organization leagues, and unaffiliated leagues.

    "Youth Recreation."
 Youth Recreation refers to a category of applicants for and holders of permits for athletic activity with participants who are all 17 years old or younger.
 Youth Recreation shall also include school recreation programs (grade school through high school athletic programs) regardless of the age of the participants.

 (b) (1) Permit Application Process.
 Any person who wishes to reserve a ballfield or court under the jurisdiction or management of the Department for basketball, handball, baseball, softball, cricket, roller hockey, volleyball, football, lacrosse, rugby, ultimate frisbee, soccer, or any other ballfield or court sport must obtain a written permit from the Department.
 Any person applying for a permit on behalf of a group or athletic league must indicate that they are doing so on the permit application.
 Only one (1) individual per group or athletic league may apply for a permit.
-Tennis permit regulations are separately addressed in section 2-01.
+Tennis permit regulations are separately addressed in 56 RCNY § 2-01.

    (2) The permit applicant must submit all applications to the Department's borough permit office in the borough where the requested ballfield or court is located.
 Applications may be submitted via postal mail, through the Department's website, or in-person or via facsimile (fax).
 Permit applications received by the borough permit office will be date and time stamped to acknowledge receipt.
 Applicants must apply separately to each borough permit office where they are seeking a ballfield or court.